-Speech processing and brain plasticity in cochlear implant users Prof. Kishon-Rabin investigates the effect of cognitive sensory, and linguistics processes that are involved in speech perception in optimal and degraded listening conditions in normal and pathological hearing.
-The different factors that performance influence assist in understanding the variability wide in performance of implanted cochlear implant users, as as in developing well habilitation protocols that are tailored to the hearingimpaired individual.
+Speech processing and brain plasticity in cochlear implant users Prof. Kishon-Rabin investigates the effect of sensory, cognitive linquistics processes that involved in speech perception in optimal and degraded listenina conditions in normal and pathological hearing.
+The different factors that influence performance assist in understanding the variability wide performance of implanted cochlear implant users, as developing well as in habilitation protocols that are tailored to the hearingimpaired individual.
 Prof. Kishon-Rabin was one of the first to study functional hearing in infants with cochlear implants, for Prof. Kishon-Rabin is at the Department of Communication Disorders, School of Health Professions and is the Dean of Innovation in Teaching & Learning at Tel Aviv University.
 She completed her PhD in psychoacoustics from the Speech & Hearing Sciences Department at the Graduate Center, City University of New York.
 She was the first Israeli to be awarded with the Graham Fraser Memorial Lecture by the British Cochlear Implant Group.
 She is an associate editor for the International Journal of Audiology.
 She is vice president of the European Federations of Auditory Societies (EFAS) and will serve as president from 2021-2023.
 In continuation to her research, which supports intervention during the early years of the developing brain, Prof. Kishon-Rabin initiated a series of social startups in infant day-cares and pre-school bringing evidence-based practice of language acquisition programs to practitioners, caretakers and parents either directly or via novel online programs. which she received worldwide recognition.
-She investigates the auditory influence of stimulation and experience dependent factors that drive cortical development in infants using video analysis and brain-imaging techniques.
-Her team are pioneers in implicit via learning processes modality auditory using fNIRS measurements, for the first time for cochlear implants in Israel.
+She investigates the influence of auditory stimulation and experience factors dependent that drive cortical development infants using video analysis and brain-imaging techniques.
+Her team are pioneers in implicit via learning processes auditory modality usina fNIRS measurements, for the first time for cochlear implants in Israel.
 Dr. Tal Laviv

-Cognitive decline and neurodegeneration The brain has an amazing capacity change to throughout our life, а process essential for our most basic functions: experiencing the world through our senses. learning a new task or remembering past events.
-This involves highly synchronized changes in electrical activity of cells within the brain, much like individual orchestra tools together playing to achieve harmony.
-Inside cells, complex array of proteins provide the molecular instructions for this process.
+Cognitive decline and neurodegeneration The brain has an amazing change capacity to throughout life. our process essential for our most basic functions: experiencing the world through our senses. learning a new task or remembering past events.
+This involves highly synchronized changes in electrical activity of cells within the brain, much like individual orchestra tools playing together to achieve harmony.
+Inside cells, complex array proteins provide molecular instructions for this process.
 We develop biosensors, sensitive Dr. Laviv is at the Department of Physiology and Pharmacology and the Sagol School of Neuroscience.
 His PhD in neurobiology was conducted in the Interdisciplinary Doctoral Program in Neurosciences at Tel Aviv University.
 His postdoctoral research was conducted at the Max Planck Florida Institute for Neuroscience (Jupiter, Florida).
 He received a BSc in the Joint Program in Life and Medical Sciences at Tel Aviv University.
 Dr. Laviv received two international postdoctoral fellowships, from the European Molecular Biology Organization (EMBO) and the Human Frontiers Science Program (HFPS). biological devices and specialized microcopy to visualize them in the brain.
-Our main goal is to explore the protein landscape in the living brain, during processing of information from the environment.
-This approach, first of its kind in Israel, will allow us to better understand the workings inner of the healthy brain, and identify critical failure points detrimental leading to conditions such as cognitive decline and neurodegeneration.
+Our main goal is to explore the protein living in the landscape brain, during processing of information from the environment.
+This approach, first of its kind in Israel. will allow us understand better the inner workings the of healthy brain, and identify critical failure points leading detrimental to conditions such as cognitive decline and neurodegeneration.
 Prof. Tova Most